SammyWhite000/911DataCollection/HW6/README.txt

  > docker-compose build.

 8. What command will start a docker container?
- > docker run will start a docker container.
+ > docker run <arg> will start a docker container.

 9. What command will stop a docker container?
- > docker rm will stop a running container. ctrl + c also stops a container.
+ > docker stop <arg> will stop a running container. ctrl + c also stops a container.

 10. What command will remove a docker container?
 Image?
  > To remove a docker container use the "docker container rm <id>" command